PapaRagnaros/rsschool-2019Q1-cv/cv.md

 4. Pascal ABC
 5. Some knowledge of Java, Phyton и PHP
 Git.
-## Examples of code
-A little bit later.
 ## Experience
 I have no idea.
 ## Education.